Contact By Phone

 Among his clinical positions, Dr. Hendricks has worked at Spring Grove Hospital Center and Whitman-Walker Clinic, was Chief Psychologist at Umoja Methadone Treatment Center, was Chief of Outpatient Mental Health Services at the D.C.
 Central Detention Facility, has served as consulting clinical psychologist to various nursing and assisted living facilities, and has been a partner at the Washington Psychological Center, P.C., since 1999.
 He has experience conducting individual, group and couples psychotherapy.
 He currently works with adolescents (14 years old and up) and adults, including older adults, and conducts both individual and couples psychotherapy.
 In his psychotherapy practice, Dr. Hendricks addresses such issues as anxiety, depression, trauma, sexual dysfunction, substance abuse and other compulsive behaviors, relationship and intimacy difficulties, gay/lesbian/bisexual issues, and gender identity.

 Dr. Hendricks was trained in psychological and neuropsychological assessment at the William Allison White Building at St. Elizabeth's Hospital, at Georgetown University Hospital, and at NIH; and in criminal forensic assessment at the Institute of Law, Psychiatry, and Public Policy at the University of Virginia.
-He previously served the Fairfax-Falls Church Community Services Board as an Independent Evaluator, conducting state-mandated evaluations of adolescents and adults awaiting civil commitment hearings, and currently conducts various criminal and non-criminal forensic evaluations for federal and state courts in D.C., Virginia, and Maryland.
+He previously served the Fairfax-Falls Church Community Services Board as an Independent Evaluator, conducting state-mandated evaluations of adolescents and adults awaiting civil commitment hearings, and currently conducts various criminal and civil forensic evaluations for federal and state courts in D.C., Virginia, and Maryland.
 Dr. Hendricks has testified as an expert witness more than 1,700 times.
 He also conducts Independent Psychological Evaluations for various agencies, as well as other psychological and neuropsychological evaluations.

 Below are copies of forms that Dr. Hendricks uses in his practice.
 The first is a brief intake form, which allows Dr. Hendricks to gather some basic administrative and clinical information about you.
 Please print out this form, complete it, and bring it with you to your first appointment.
 Copies will also be available in the waiting room.
 The second form is an Agreement for Services that spells out some of the expectations of the professional relationship, as well as the legal limits to confidentiality.
 You do not need to download this and print it out.
 Dr. Hendricks will have a copy ready for you.
 This electronic version is provided for your reference.
 Please read it before coming to your first appointment.
 You will also be provided with an addendum to your agreement during one of your initial sessions that will detail Dr. Hendricks' specific business policies.